allxrise/crates2lib/README.md

 - Enable developer mode.
 - Click to load unpacked.
 - Select the root the extracted repository folder, must contain the `manifest.json`.
+# *For Firefox
+Firefox loads this extension with a warning for `service_worker`.
+Service workers currently haven't implemented in Firefox so I added a trick to `manifest.json` that adds fields for both browsers can understand.
 # License
 Nope!